-Obesity is considered an emerging problem globally and it may have a profoundly significant impact on pregnancy and its outcome (Jagan, et al., 2020).
-The pre-pregnancy BMI and gestational weight gains may increase oxidative stress levels, stimulate a systemic inflammatory response, and accelerate damage to vascular endothelial cells, resulting in preeclampsia (Shao, et al., 2017).
+Obesity is considered an emerging problem globally and it may have a profoundly significant impact on pregnancy and its outcome (Jagan et al., 2020).
+The pre-pregnancy BMI and gestational weight gains may increase oxidative stress levels, stimulate a systemic inflammatory response, and accelerate damage to vascular endothelial cells, resulting in preeclampsia (Das et al., 2015).
 The risk of preeclampsia increases as maternal body mass index (BMI) increases.
-The link between increasing maternal BMI and preeclampsia with severe features is less well-established (Durst, et al., 2016).
+The link between increasing maternal BMI and preeclampsia with severe features is less well-established (Durst et al., 2016).
 In this study, the prevalence of obesity among 2756 pregnant women resulted in 44.56%.
-This high rate was almost the same as another study conducted in Jordan, in 2014 (44% BMI prevalence) (Badran, et al., 2014), but lower than in a study conducted in the UK in 2009, 46% (25).
+This high rate was almost the same as another study conducted in Jordan, in 2014 (44% BMI prevalence) (Badran et al., 2014), but lower than in a study conducted in the UK in 2009, 46% (24).
 Our findings present an association between obesity and risk for both gestational hypertension and pre-eclampsia (OR = 18 95% [11.4-24.3] and 21 p9.2-35.4] times respectively) compared to the control group.

-Various studies have reported similar findings, so Jagan et al in 2020 (Jagan, et al., 2020) and Doherty et al, in 2006 (Doherty, et al., 2006) reported an increased risk of both gestational hypertension and pre-eclampsia in the control group and the obese group).
-Maternal age as a factor risk factor for pregnancy outcomes, such as gestational diabetes mellitus, preeclampsia, and premature delivery is shown in previous studies (Sun, et al., 2022; Wei, et al., 2015; Vinturache, et al, 2014).
-Despite that, Claramonte et al, in their study reported that maternal age was associated with a high risk of cesarean section, and gestational diabetes (Claramonte, et al., 2019).
-In our study, a considerable number of obese mothers (12.1%) and normal weight (8.2%) were aged $\geq$ 35 years.
-The analysis data of the mothers' age revealed that obese women aged $\geq$ 35 years were more likely to give birth to infants with macrosomia, and were at risk of gestational hypertension and preeclampsia.
+Various studies have reported similar findings, as Khashan & Kenny (2020) and Doherty et al, (2006) namely an increased risk of both gestational hypertension and pre-eclampsia in the control group and the obese group (Khashan & Kenny, 2020; Doherty et al, 2006).
+Maternal age is a factor risk factor for pregnancy outcomes, such as gestational diabetes mellitus, preeclampsia, and premature delivery as shown in previous studies (Sun et al., 2022; Marozio et al., 2019; Wei et al., 2015; Vinturache et al., 2014).
+Despite that, Claramonte et al. (2019), in their study reported that maternal age was associated with a high risk of cesarean section, and gestational diabetes (Claramonte et al., 2019).
+In our study, a considerable number of obese mothers (12.1%) and normal weight (8.2%) were aged \geq 35 years.
+The analysis data of the mothers' age revealed that obese women aged \geq 35 years were more likely to give birth to infants with macrosomia, and were at risk of gestational hypertension and preeclampsia.
 Furthermore, these findings suggest that advanced female age is associated with adverse perinatal and neonatal outcomes with a P value of <0.05.

-Aside from the maternal age, which we highlighted previously, there are other non-modifiable factors like presentational body weight, maternal height, the number of births, socioeconomic status, physical activity, and ethnicity associated with maternal obesity (Shprestha et al., 2021; Syngelaki, et al., 2019).
-Our findings show a significant level between obesity and some of the non-modifiable factors such as residence, socioeconomic level, parity, physical activity, and the presence of obesity with a p-value <0.05.
+Aside from the maternal age, which we highlighted previously, there are other non-modifiable factors like body weight, maternal height, the number of births, socioeconomic status, physical activity, and ethnicity associated with maternal obesity (Shrestha et al., 2021; Syngelaki et al., 2019).
+Our findings show a significant association between obesity and some of the non-modifiable factors such as residence, socioeconomic level, parity, and the presence of obesity with a p-value <0.05.